hongyusu/hongyusu.github.io/imt/_posts/2016-06-19-track-my-sports.md

 tags: [Sport]
 ---

-Step into 30, I start to care more about myself :smiley: Then I decide to record the amount of exercises I have done with the hope that the diary will push me to do more and more.
-Basically, the exercises I love to do include
+After living in this planet for about 30 years, I decided to track my sport activities somehow which mostly is to record the amount of exercises I have done.
+I am also hoping that this kind of _sport history_ will eventually encourage me to do more and more.
+Of course, for the sake of data science and analytics, activities are documents as in a _json_ table and presented via _javascript_ in particular _D3.js_.

-_This is a fairly old post with continuous update when I did any new exercise._
+**NB:** _this is a fairly old post with continuous update when I did any new exercise._

 # Table of content